jhaip/programmable-space/README.md

 Today people can do almost everything on a computer, but "using a computer" means everyone stares at apps on their own little rectangular screens.
 This is sad because it makes people tired of screens, antisocial, reduces people to button clicks, and convinces people that they "aren't good with computers".

-How can we change the affordances of using a computer so that they are more humane?
+How can we change the affordances of using a computer so that they are more humane and inviting?
 Computers demand all your foreground attention in a fixed position.
 How can we take advantage of periphery senses and the full body capability of people?
 Computer GUIs cram so much information in screens behind layers of menus and pages when there is so much space in the world!
 How can we take advantage of all the space in the room?
 People consume apps and don't feel empowered to do much besides download a better app.
 In some ways this makes sense when the barrier to making something new is so formal.
 How can we make editing the tools you use a normal and easy part of using a computer?